MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/plan-long-and-short-term-data-storage.md

 ---
-description: Information to help you identify your storage needs, and to prepare the storage to support a DPM 2016 deployment.
+description: Information to help you identify your storage needs and to prepare the storage to support a DPM 2016 deployment.
-manager:  cfreemanwa
+manager:  carmonm
 ms.topic:  article
 author:  markgalioto
 ms.author: markgal